 Toilets are a very useful invention, but sometimes they can cause various problems.
 Clogs, leaks, cracks can be overwhelming sometimes, and instead of wasting money on frequent maintenance, it is a reasonable idea to buy the best toilet.
 However, if the issue isn’t that big, you can just get it fixed without spending money on a new toilet.
 Other than clogging, leaking is one of the most common and annoying problems that toilets cause, and when nothing seems to work, people get rid of that toilet and purchase a new one.
 Who doesn’t like a sleek, shiny, clean, and compact toilet?
 However, other than these features, you need to consider a toilet’s performance too.
 It is crucial if you don’t want to waste your money.

 One significant advantage of using a wall-mounted toilet systemis its ease of unclogging.
 When you are installing a wall-mounted toilet, the tank and the carrier are mounted to the studs and hidden in the wall.
 The only thing you can see and access are the flush buttons.
 Through these buttons, you can easily access the wall tank if you notice any issues.
 It allows you to take off the flush panel, and access the inside of the tank to fix the problem.
 Besides, this type of toilet system is also easy to clean and is ideal for small bathrooms.
 They are also relatively affordable and widely available.

 Wall-mounted toilets minimize the chances of water leaks; however, you can still experience water leaks inside the wall.
 It will cause damage to your wall and bring more problems in the future.
-Additionally, this problem requires immediate fixing because it can do a lot of damage in a short time.
+Also, this problem requires immediate fixing because it can do a lot of damage in a short time.

-If nothing seems to work, you can put a few coloring drops into the tank, and the colored water will tell you the exact location of the leak.
+If nothing seems to work, you can put a few coloring drops into the concealed tank, and the colored water will tell you the exact location of the leak.
 If there is a crack in the toilet bowl, you will have to purchase a new toilet.